h-REA/hREA/README.md

 - You wish to combine multiple separate hREA zomes in the same DNA and isolate the storage into different `entry_def` types.
 - You wish to define private variants of ValueFlows record types or customise sharding and validation rules.
 - You wish to add handling of bespoke organisational logic and related records that needs to be validated tightly against REA data or coordinated as a coherent unit of information.
-	- [**`example/`**](example/) contains contrived implementations for particular use-cases and domain-specific applications which may be helpful in getting started with some of the more common advanced ValueFlows extensions.

 #### 3. Library crates (system core)